Testing for financial crashes using the Log Periodic Power Law mode

 \subsection{Data and descriptive statistics}

-To test the LPPL, daily observations for the Hang Seng were downloaded from Data-stream.
-The data spans the period 1$^{\mbox{ st}}$ January 1970 to 31$^{\mbox{ st}}$ December 2008.
-We analyze the Hang Seng index since it is commonly believed that this market has had several crashes, thus giving us ample opportunity to test the LPPL.\footnote{ This suggests that stock market crashes can be common.
-Indeed, using a statistical method to identify outliers, Schluter and Trede \cite{ST:2008} show that the 1987 stock market crash of the Dow Jones Industrial index was not a structurally unusual event.} Descriptive statistics, shown in Table~\ref{tab:Hang Seng stats}, reveal that the mean log changes of the Hang Seng index series are significantly different from zero.
+To perform more rigorous tests on the fits of the LPPL model, we extend the daily prices for the Hang Seng to cover the period 1$^{\mbox{ st}}$ January 1970 to 31$^{\mbox{ st}}$ December 2008.
+Descriptive statistics, shown in Table~\ref{tab:Hang Seng stats}, reveal that the mean log changes of the Hang Seng index series are significantly different from zero.
 Both skewness and (excess) kurtosis are significant such that the Jarque-Bera test rejects the null of normality at a 1 percent level.
 Notice that skewness is highly significant and negative.
 This finding suggests that the Hang Seng stock market can be very sensitive to stock market crashes.
 That is, volatility feedback can increase the probability of large negative returns and in turn, increase the potential for crashes \cite{CH:1992}.